angular-directives/angular-chartjs-doughnut-directive/README.md

 The value attribute should be a number and the color attribute should be a string.
 This string can represent a color in any CSS compatible ways (HEX notation, RGB, RGBA, HSL).

-- data-chartjs-width (number: default 400)
+- data-chartjs-width (number: default 400).
 The width in pixel of the canvas.

-- data-chartjs-height (number: default 400)
+- data-chartjs-height (number: default 400).
 The height in pixel of the canvas.

-- data-chartjs-segment-show-stroke (boolean: default true) Whether we should show a stroke on each segment.
+- data-chartjs-segment-show-stroke (boolean: default true).
+Whether we should show a stroke on each segment.

-- data-chartjs-segment-stroke-color (string: default "#fff") The colour of each segment stroke.
+- data-chartjs-segment-stroke-color (string: default "#fff").
+The colour of each segment stroke.

-- data-chartjs-segment-stroke-width (number: default 2)
+- data-chartjs-segment-stroke-width (number: default 2).
 The width of each segment stroke.

-- data-chartjs-percentage-inner-cutout (number: default 50)
+- data-chartjs-percentage-inner-cutout (number: default 50).
 The percentage of the chart that we cut out of the middle.

-- data-chartjs-animation (boolean: default true) Whether we should animate the chart.
+- data-chartjs-animation (boolean: default true).
+Whether we should animate the chart.

-- data-chartjs-animation-steps (number: default 100)
+- data-chartjs-animation-steps (number: default 100).
 Amount of animation steps.

-- data-chartjs-animation-easing (string: default "easeOutBounce") Animation easing effect.
+- data-chartjs-animation-easing (string: default "easeOutBounce").
+Animation easing effect.

-- data-chartjs-animate-rotate (boolean: default true) Whether we animate the rotation of the Doughnut.
+- data-chartjs-animate-rotate (boolean: default true).
+Whether we animate the rotation of the Doughnut.

-- data-chartjs-animate-scale (boolean: default false) Whether we animate scaling the Doughnut from the centre.
+- data-chartjs-animate-scale (boolean: default false).
+Whether we animate scaling the Doughnut from the centre.

-- data-chartjs-on-animation-complete (string: default "")
+- data-chartjs-on-animation-complete (string: default "").
 Name of a function from the scope that will be called on animation completion.

 A demonstration is visible in the file index.html.